• USD

 Vegetation

-Vegetation digresses throughout Kruger, creating a stirring medley of settings for game sightings.
-Rock figs and bushwillows star the southwest, with kiaat and silver-cluster leaf lacing the Pretoriuskop area.
-The general south is full of sickle bush and thorn trees, ranging from knob thorn to scented and sticky thorn.
-Shady tamboti trees and the juicy-fruited marula trees cloak the area as well.
-A mopane mantle covers the earth from the park's heart to the far north.
-Rare tree species occur in the northern Pafuri and Punda Maria regions; an area also weighted in ancient baobab trees.
+Vegetation varies across Kruger, creating a medley of settings for game sightings.
+Rock figs and bushwillows characterize the southwest, with kiaat and silver-cluster leaf around Pretoriuskop.
+The south features thorny savanna from knobthorn to scented and sticky thorn, while tamboti and marula are common.
+Mopane dominates from the park’s heart to the far north, with rare species and ancient baobab in the Pafuri and Punda Maria regions.

 Geography